Computer model locks in Commanders vs. Cowboys picks, score prediction for NFL Week 7

-Commanders vs. Cowboys: Where to watch NFL Week 7, betting odds, promos, score prediction for Daniels-Prescott
+Cowboys vs. Commanders: Where to watch NFL Week 7, betting odds, promos, score prediction for Daniels-Prescott

 How to bet Washington Commanders vs. Dallas Cowboys in NFL Week 7